Front page > Introduction to the Dogo Onsen Honkan bathhouse

 |Up to 1 hr.|

-* A portion of the fees paid by visitors is used for preservation and repair of Dōgo Onsen Honkan, an Important National Cultural Asset.
+* A portion of the fees paid by visitors is used for conservation and repair of Dogo Onsen Honkan, a National Important Cultural Property.

 Honkan original face towel with mandarine orange soap: 250 yen (tax included)